SIUE-ITS/cluster-docs/docs/user_guides/hpc_basics/getting_started.md

 # Getting Started
-This guide will help you get started with the SIUE's campus computing cluster by instructing you on how to connect, log in, transfer data, and run jobs.
+This guide will help you get started with SIUE's campus computing cluster by instructing you on how to connect, log in, transfer data, and run jobs.

 An SIUE account is required to log in to and use SIUE resources.

 ### Overview
-The campus cluster (CC) is the SIUE's general use high-performance computing cluster, which is a collection of computers and disk arrays that are connected via fast networks.
+The campus cluster (CC) is SIUE's general use high-performance computing cluster, which is a collection of computers and disk arrays that are connected via fast networks.
 CC allows SIUE researchers to perform computing tasks, like data analyses and simulations, on a larger scale than is possible with a laptop or lab computer.

 The following graphic depicts the SIUE ITS cyberinfrastructure and how different systems interact with one another: